dkhaz/bingo/README.md

 ## Downloading and installing

-1. got clone or download bingo-2.0.tar.gz into your home folder and extract it.
+1. clone or download bingo-2.0.tar.gz into your home folder and extract it.

 2. Open the Makefile

    There are 2 make options (Intel FORTRAN compiler and gfortran (with mpi support).
-   Note that the code is mostly tested with intel FORTRAN compilers.
+   Note that the code has mostly been tested with intel FORTRAN compilers.
 Though, for other compilers it should work as well).

 3. Choose the correct make option (comment out the inappropriate ones)